 “I better hit the bathroom.”
 Sage said between two songs, clearly a little uncomfortable.
 “Darn HRT meds…”

 “Go for it.
 I’ll get a drink.”

 We went our separate way and as I’d said, I went to the bar, using my Ravenhold money card to order a lemon-lime soda.
-My allowance wasn’t huge, about twenty-five dollars a week, plus an extra every month to cover certain afab-biology related hygiene needs.
+My allowance wasn’t huge, about fifteen dollars a week, plus an extra every month to cover certain afab-biology related hygiene needs.
 Allegedly there was going to be a bonus every season for new clothing, but it was too early in the year for that.